Progressive tax: Modern era

 The first modern income tax was introduced in Great Britain by Prime Minister William Pitt the Younger in his budget of December 1798, to pay for weapons and equipment for the French Revolutionary War.
 Pitt's new graduated (progressive) income tax began at a levy of 2 old pence in the pound (1/120 or 0.83%) on annual incomes over £60 and increased up to a maximum of 2 shillings (10%) on incomes of over £200.
 Pitt hoped that the new income tax would raise £10 million, but actual receipts for 1799 totalled just over £6 million.

 Pitt's progressive income tax was levied from 1799 to 1802 when it was abolished by Henry Addington during the Peace of Amiens.
 Addington had taken over as prime minister in 1801, after Pitt's resignation over Catholic emancipation.
 The income tax was reintroduced by Addington in 1803 when hostilities recommenced, but it was again abolished in 1816, one year after the Battle of Waterloo.

 The present form of income tax in the United Kingdom was reintroduced by Sir Robert Peel in the Income Tax Act 1842.
 Peel, as a Conservative, had opposed income tax in the 1841 general election, but a growing budget deficit required a new source of funds.
 The new income tax, based on Addington's model, was imposed on incomes above £150.
 Although this measure was initially intended to be temporary, it soon became a fixture of the British taxation system.
 A committee was formed in 1851 under Joseph Hume to investigate the matter but failed to reach a clear recommendation.
 Despite the vociferous objection, William Gladstone, Chancellor of the Exchequer from 1852, kept the progressive income tax, and extended it to cover the costs of the Crimean War.
 By the 1860s, the progressive tax had become a grudgingly accepted element of the English fiscal system.

 In the United States, the first progressive income tax was established by the Revenue Act of 1862.
 The act was signed into law by President Abraham Lincoln, and replaced the Revenue Act of 1861, which had imposed a flat income tax of 3% on annual incomes above $800.
 The Sixteenth Amendment to the United States Constitution, adopted in 1913, permitted Congress to levy all income taxes without any apportionment requirement.
 By the mid-20th century, most countries had implemented some form of progressive income tax.

+Both Karl Marx and Friedrich Engels supported a progressive income tax.